drshitj2/APICsv/README.md

 Whenever a request made with "key" as a parameter.
 It looks for that key in dictionary object and if found returns a json conatining key value pair else it returns a standard json {"error":"No such key Exist"}

 Assumptions :
-1) The csv is loaded on the applciation starup.
+1) The csv is loaded on the applciation startup.
-2) For a give key there can exist only one record
+2) For a give key there can exist only one record.
-2) The key is case sensitive.
+3) The key is case sensitive.